-The ability of native habitats and species to withstand the stressors associated with climate change depends on functioning natural physical processes that provide resiliency within the system.
 Climate change affects ecosystems and species directly, and also interacts with other human stressors that have already negatively affected physical processes, habitats, and native species.
 Traditionally, the potential vulnerability of an ecosystem to climate change impacts has been measured in relation to the historical condition of the ecosystem, with the logic that populations, communities, and ecosystems will be best prepared to cope with new or variable conditions if that condition falls within the historical range of variability to which they are adapted.
-However, the realized and potential rates of change in temperature, precipitation, and hydrology as a result of climate change are outside the range of the natural variability current ecosystems in the Central Valley historically have occurred under.
+However, the realized and potential rates of change in temperature, precipitation, and hydrology as a result of climate change are outside the range of historical natural variability ecosystems in the Central Valley.
 In addition, the increase in climatic extremes increases the frequency and magnitude of natural ecological disturbances such as fire, flood, and drought; the stress these climatic changes and ecological disturbances will impart on natural communities may exceed the ecosystem's ability to recover.

 Species differ in their vulnerability to impacts from climate change and their ability to recover from those impacts (i.e., their resilience).
-Unfortunately, a large portion of California's flora and fauna is moderately to highly vulnerable to climate change impacts (California Department of Fish and Wildlife 2015), including most of this Conservation Strategy's target species and habitats (Gardali et al. 2009; Moyle et al. 2012; Thorne 2016; Central Valley Landscape Conservation Project 2017b).
+Unfortunately, a large portion of California's flora and fauna is moderately to highly vulnerable to climate change impacts (California Department of Fish and Wildlife 2015), including most of this Conservation Strategy's target species and habitats (Gardali et al. 2012; Moyle et al. 2012; Thorne 2016; Central Valley Landscape Conservation Project 2017b).
 Chinook salmon runs and delta smelt are particularly vulnerable.
-However, a species' vulnerability and its resilience are a product of many aspects of its ecology, population and conservation status, and current habitat conditions.
+A species' vulnerability and its resilience are a product of its ecology, population and conservation status, and current habitat conditions.
 Consequently, actions can be taken to reduce vulnerability or increase resilience.

-Appendix H, "Climate Change Adaptation for the CVFPP Conservation Strategy Update" uses recent climate modeling analyses that have been developed to inform the 2022 CVFPP Update, extends these data to determine climate risks and vulnerabilities, and proposes adaptation strategies focusing on the objectives and target species at the CPA scale, including:
+Appendix H, "Climate Change Adaptation Memorandum for the CVFPP Conservation Strategy Update" uses recent climate modeling analyses that have been developed to inform the 2022 CVFPP Update, extends these data to determine climate risks and vulnerabilities, and proposes adaptation strategies focusing on the objectives and target species at the CPA scale, including:

-- Building system resiliency by restoring critical landscape-level hydrologic, geomorphic, and ecological processes related to improving river functionality, floodplain activation, and habitat connectivity and complexity. - Opportunistically incorporating habitat and species-specific adaptation measures into multibenefit project planning and design. - Further incentivizing, prioritizing, and removing impediments to multi-benefit project implementation. - Performing more detailed analyses and developing additional tools and processes to better evaluate vulnerabilities and risks of Conservation Strategy processes, habitats, and species to climate change at regional and project-specific scales. - Developing better communications and outreach protocols to convey the ecological risks and adaptation opportunities associated with climate change, and forming more effective partnerships with federal, regional, and local stakeholders.
+• Building system resiliency by restoring critical landscape-level hydrologic, geomorphic, and ecological processes related to improving river functionality, floodplain activation, and habitat connectivity and complexity.

+- Opportunistically incorporating habitat and species-specific adaptation measures into multi-benefit project planning and design. - Further incentivizing, prioritizing, and removing impediments to multi-benefit project implementation. - Performing more detailed analyses and developing additional tools and processes to better evaluate vulnerabilities and risks of Conservation Strategy processes, habitats, and species to climate change at regional and project-specific scales. - Developing better communications and outreach protocols to convey the ecological risks and adaptation opportunities associated with climate change, and forming more effective partnerships with federal, regional, and local stakeholders.